-ALIGN OCCLUSAL PLANE Automatic The occlusal plane is automatically aligned.
+ALIGN OCCLUSAL PLANE

+Automatic The occlusal plane is automatically aligned.
 This is the initial state after loading the main scans.
 Apply Accepts the occlusal plane after it has been aligned manually.
 Restore original Restores the original orientation of the scan data in space.
 SINGLE ALIGN Load bite scans Another scan can be loaded into the project.
 Automatic fine adjustment Performs an automatic fine adjustment of the loaded scan.
 Select first point (ctrl) One-point alignment for pre-adjustment of the loaded scan.
 3-point alignment: first triangle 3-point alignment for pre-alignment of the loaded scan.
 EDIT COMPONENTS Load free components Free components can be loaded into the project, such as ().
 Anchor in upper jaw The free component is firmly connected to the upper jaw.
 Anchor in lower jaw The free component is firmly connected to the lower jaw.
+Join pinned components and main scans All detached components that touch the scan are added to the main scan.
+Unpin all jaw extra components All components that have already been anchored are detached and broken down into their individual parts.
+Each detached part can now be deleted or moved as required.
 Delete The selected component will be deleted.
 Delete all free components All free components are deleted.
 Delete small free components Free components that are smaller than a selected limit, are deleted.